Southern Maine (Zone 1)

 - Camden Hills State Park provides spectacular views of fall foliage are available from the auto road to the top of Mt.
 Battie, as well as from hiking trails on Mt.
 Megunticook and Bald Rock Mountain.

-To enjoy the autumn foliage from the ocean, including the many vibrant islands of Penobscot Bay, you can rent a kayak for a few hours or an entire day!
-Stop at Treats in Wiscasset for a perfect to-go lunch for your adventure.
+- Kayak Adventure - To enjoy the autumn foliage from the ocean, including the many vibrant islands of Penobscot Bay, you can rent a kayak for a few hours or an entire day!

-Celebrate autumn with a quintessential New England festival, the Damariscotta Pumpkinfest, where giant pumpkins steal the show against a beautiful autumn backdrop in this small town.
-Or head over to the Harvest Fest in Belfast
+- Celebrate autumn with a quintessential New England festival, the Damariscotta Pumpkinfest, where giant pumpkins steal the show against a beautiful autumn backdrop in this small town.